Mr Micawber said this about making a budget in Charles Dickens’s book David Copperfield:

 Making a short-term budget is relatively easy.
 Taking Mr Micawber literally, you’d save 5% of your income every year.
 Nowadays, that’s very little to buy a comfortable future.

-So just living within your means is not enough.
-During your working life, you need to live well below your means.
-Anything you don’t spend on consumables becomes your retirement fund.
+So just living within your means may not be enough.
+Instead, during working life, you would typically live well below your means.
+Anything you don’t spend on consumables would go into your retirement fund.
 But once you stop working, what you’ve saved will need to support you for the rest of your life.
 You may have a future guaranteed pension (for example your state pension).
 But anything more will need to come from your savings.
 So how much or how little should your budget be?

 This sounds like a complex problem, and it is.
 And to make it harder, there’s no guaranteed right answer to it.
 That’s because there are many uncertainties.